saymrwulf/llm-playground/notes.md

 2020-07-12T21:05:00 - Implementing approach from a new paper read last night (llm-playground) 2020-07-12T00:50:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2020-07-12T05:36:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (llm-playground)
+2003 paper) (llm-playground) 2020-07-13T23:26:00 - Minor doc updates: linking to article on quantization (llm-playground)